 At the College campus, residence halls operate under a computerized access control and security monitoring system.
-Identification cards are coded so that only students and necessary staff have access to all residential halls.
+Identification cards are coded so that only students and necessary staff have access to assigned residential halls.
 The system denies entry to all unauthorized persons.
 Apartment-style housing is secured using keys assigned to the residents of those living areas only.

 Campus safety officers are responsible for checking and securing doors.
 When a door is malfunctioning, personnel are summoned for immediate repair.
+All residence halls and apartment exterior doors are equipped with locks.
 Residents should always remember to lock their doors and windows.
-All residence hall and apartment exterior doors are equipped with locks.

-The card access system at Kenyon College lets Campus Safety know when a certain door has been opened by a key or has been propped open.
-Campus safety officers do respond to issues of possible unauthorized access to a residential hall or when a door has been propped open.
+The card access system at Kenyon College lets Campus Safety know when a door has been opened by a key or has been propped open.
+Campus Safety officers respond to issues of possible unauthorized access to a residential hall or when a door has been propped open.

 Only residents and their invited guests are permitted in the living areas of the residence halls.
 It is the resident's responsibility to ensure that guests are aware of the College and residence hall policies.
 All exterior doors are locked 24 hours a day.
-It is the responsibility of residents and staff members to challenge or report individuals who cannot be identified as residents or the guests of residents.
-When Campus Safety receives a report of an unescorted person in a residence hall, a safety officer is dispatched to identify that person.
+It is the responsibility of residents and staff members to challenge or report individuals who cannot be identified as residents or guests of residents.
+When Campus Safety receives a report of an unescorted person in a residence hall, a Campus Safety officer is dispatched to identify that person.

-Campus Safety assigns the largest number of its officers between the hours of 9 p.m. until 3 a.m.
-Most of these officers spend much of their time patrolling in and around the residence hall complexes.
-During low-occupancy periods such as holidays and scheduled breaks, students are consolidated into designated residence halls or apartments.
+Campus Safety officers spend much of their time patrolling in and around student residence areas.
 During the summer when groups who are not regularly associated with Kenyon College are using the residence halls, exterior doors are locked 24 hours a day, unless requested by the visiting group.
 Each guest or group is issued an identification card or key that allows them to gain access to their assigned building.
-Campus safety personnel also conduct regular checks of residence hall areas.
+Campus Safety personnel also conduct regular checks of residential areas.